GsTYPO3/typo3-introduction/README.md

 Otherwise the linked folders and files are shown as normal files with some text information about the target inside.
-This does not hurt the functionality in the but container but could be a little bit confusing on the host side if you don't know about this behavior.
+This does not hurt the functionality in the container, but could be a little bit confusing on the host if you don't know about this behavior.

 I'm currently working on a patch for DDEV here to simplify this behavior on Windows.
 In one of the next releases this will work out-of-the-box without